Video games in South Korea: Video game addiction

-With video game addictions, many studies tried to find the connection between video game addiction and psychological conditions like depression and anxiety in Korea.
+Many studies have tried to find the connection between video game addiction and psychological conditions, such as depression and anxiety, in Korea.
 A Korean study reported that there was a connection between video game addiction and constraints involving recreation participation.
-The study also found that video game addictions were associated with experience in recreational activities as well as family environment.
+The study also found that video game addiction was associated with experience in recreational activities as well as family environment.
 The level of addiction differed depending on family background, family communication, and parental monitoring.
 To reduce video game addictions, researchers suggested that there should be better family bonding and flexibility, like participating in various recreational activities involving family members.

 Due to problems of widespread video game addiction threatening the health safety of players and after different incidents related to it, the Korean government has invested considerable amounts into new clinics, campaigns, and support groups to minimize the problem.
 By late 2011, the government took a step further and imposed the "Cinderella Law", also known as the Shutdown law, which prevents anyone aged under 16 from playing games online between 10 pm - 6 am.
 "Minors are required to register their national identification cards online so that they can be monitored and regulated".
 Another program created by the Korean government is the Jump up Internet Rescue School, a camp created to cure children who are either addicted to online games or the internet.
 This program was created due to the increasing number of working parents, insufficient space for playgrounds, and a highly competitive educational environment.
 The program involved having a wide variety of treatments for 12 days and 11 nights.
 The facility will allow participants to engage in outdoor activities and sports instead of playing video games.
 The program is divided into two stages which are training activities and educational activities.
 The education activity consists of mental training, brain education about the frontal lobe, emotional control, and brain system training.
 The role of mental and brain training is to recall the participant's cognitive skills.
-People who are addictive thinkers are more likely to worry than an average person which may lead to more addictive internet uses.
+People who are addicted thinkers are more likely to worry than an average person which may lead to more addictive internet use.
 An emotional approach is implemented so that addicts can move on from gratifying sensations and feelings that make addicts come back to gaming or internet use.
-The four education activities listed previously are important to prevent or detour behaviours that the internet has, such as providing a mental escape, avoiding problems, and emotional belief, in addition to doing drugs, and gambling.
+The four education activities listed previously are important to prevent or deter behaviours related to the internet, such as providing a mental escape, avoiding problems, and emotional beliefs, in addition to doing drugs and gambling.